Skip to main content

 Lead Providers to Success and Patients to Healthier Lives

 Integrating health care and nutrition services takes creative problem-solving skills, thoughtful leadership and authoritative knowledge about health care management.
-Appalachian State University’s online Bachelor of Science (BS) in Health Care Management program can help you hone those talents no matter where you are on your academic journey.
+Appalachian State University’s online Bachelor of Science (BS) in Health Care Management program can help you develop those talents wherever you are on your academic journey.

 Housed in the Department of Nutrition and Health Care Management, this program gives students the unique opportunity to learn about the nuances of finance, law and leadership in the health care industry.
 The flexible online programming is designed to help students learn career-ready skills, participate in hands-on lessons and interact directly with their instructors and peers.

-Reach out to the online admissions team today to get more information about tuition, admissions requirements and App State’s long tradition of health care management education.
+Reach out to the online admissions team today for more information about tuition, admissions requirements and App State Online’s long tradition of health care management education.

 Sources: